- As of September 1, 2023, Planning and Landscaping inspections can be scheduled through the online Citizen Self Service (CSS) portal.

 Interactive Planning Maps

-- Applications for newly submitted cases can be accessed through the Planning Case Master List.
+- Information regarding newly submitted cases can be accessed through the Planning Case Master List.
+You can also keep track of Planning cases around the City with the Planning Resources Map.